- What is confession?

 - On Sundays, Confession is 45 minutes before the start of Mass (that means 9:45 am and 7:15 pm)

-- On Weekdays, Confession is 30 minutes before the start of Mass (that means Tuesday and Thursday at 5:00 pm and Wednesday and Friday at 11:30 am).
+- On Weekdays, Confession is 30 minutes before the start of Mass (that means Tuesday and Thursday at 5:00 pm, Wednesdays at 8:30 pm, and Friday at 11:30 am).

 WHAT IS CONFESSION?